gaurav-s/postnl-ecs/README.md

 Integrator plugin for PostNL ECS

+Release 2.1.5 - 02-02-2024

+- Set Number of file for Shipment import cron

 Release 2.1.4 - 29-12-2023

 - Upgrade to the latest version 3.0 of phpseclib for PHP versions 8.0 and above.